Do you suffer from dental anxiety in London?

 - When asked to open their mouth the lips purse up, tending to cover (protect?) the teeth from being exposed

 Such signs must be noticed by the dentist and the nurse and dealt with patiently and gently, so the patient can ‘learn’ that the dentistry to come really is not such a big deal.
 We all want patients who appreciate, accept and welcome care that results in them having healthy and beautiful teeth and being relaxed about the process.
 The last photograph is of an ideal patient of ours, albeit before they are asked to ‘open wide’- nice, isn’t it?

 Could it be you?

-Often, it is indeed the dental fear and society that turns out to be the principle dental problem which results in dental neglect and even in ‘ugly’ teeth.
-In those cases, that is the problem the conscientious dentist then needs to address first.
+Often, it is indeed the dental fear and society that turns out to be the principal dental problem that results in dental neglect and even in ‘ugly’ teeth.
+In those cases, that is the problem the conscientious dentist needs to address.

 Finally, before you claim to be an extremely anxious patient, think about whether you really, really are?
 Or is it that to a significant extent you have felt yourself ‘not to have had the time’ and are too busy to make that appointment or that you begrudge paying the inevitable fees?
 After all, who wants to pay for something they don’t enjoy?

 Interestingly, many of our patients that use the ‘Relaxing gas’ technique never seems to begrudge paying for that.